Skip to main content

 Standard Print Options

-The IPPS Server in MyQ X offers a set of standard print options available to be changed by the printing user.
+The IPPS Server offers a set of standard print options available to be changed by the printing user.
 Since the IPPS protocol is a driverless printing method designed primarily for compatibility, it offers commonly used printing preferences but does not support advanced finishing, tray selection, and various other preferences found in regular print drivers.

 The supported print options are the following: